flux-gui/flux-gui/doc/adr/0006-when-to-use-wego-weave-gitops-and-weave-gitops.md

 ## Context

-Our code, documentation, and Kubernetes object naming has a mixture of wego, weave-gitops, and Weave GitOps.
+Our code, documentation, and Kubernetes object naming has a mixture of wego, weave-gitops, and Flux-GUI.
 This ADR guides when and where you should use one over the other.

 ## Decision

-### Weave GitOps
+### Flux-GUI
 Use in all user-facing documentation, except when presenting actual CLI commands the user can execute.
-It should be spelled out and follow this capitalization `Weave GitOps`.
+It should be spelled out and follow this capitalization `Flux-GUI`.

 Including:
 * go docs for functions, packages, and variables